-The use of vaccines carries a risk of adverse health effects that must be weighed against the expected health benefit of the product.
+The use of vaccines carries a risk of adverse health effects.
 The adverse reactions that have been associated with the administration of BioThrax are similar to those observed following the administration of other adult vaccines and include local reactions, such as redness, swelling and limitation of motion in the inoculated arm, and systemic reactions, such as headache, fever, chills, nausea and general body aches.
 In addition, some serious adverse events have been reported to the vaccine adverse event reporting system database maintained by the CDC and the FDA with respect to BioThrax.
 The report of any such adverse event to the vaccine adverse event reporting system database is not proof that the vaccine caused such event.
 These serious adverse events, including diabetes, heart attacks, autoimmune diseases, including Guillian Barre syndrome, lupus and multiple sclerosis, lymphoma and death, have not been causally linked to the administration of BioThrax.